geneontology/geneontology.github.io/docs/_docs/go-annotation-file-format-20.md

 #### Qualifier (column 4)
-flags that modify the interpretation of an annotation one (or more) of NOT, contributes_to, colocalizes_with this field is not mandatory; cardinality 0, 1, >1; for cardinality >1 use a pipe to separate entries (e.g. NOT|contributes_to)
+flags that modify the interpretation of an annotation one (or more) of NOT, contributes_to, colocalizes_with

+This field is not mandatory; cardinality 0, 1, >1; for cardinality >1 use a pipe to separate entries (e.g. NOT|contributes_to)
 See also the documentation on qualifiers in the GO annotation guide

 #### GO ID (column 5)
-the GO identifier for the term attributed to the DB object ID this field is mandatory, cardinality 1
+the GO identifier for the term attributed to the DB object ID

+This field is mandatory, cardinality 1

 #### DB:Reference (column 6)
 one or more unique identifiers for a single source cited as an authority for the attribution of the GO ID to the DB object ID.
 This may be a literature reference or a database record.
 The syntax is DB:accession_number.
 Note that only one reference can be cited on a single line in the gene association file.
 If a reference has identifiers in more than one database, multiple identifiers for that reference can be included on a single line.
 For example, if the reference is a published paper that has a PubMed ID, we strongly recommend that the PubMed ID be included, as well as an identifier within a model organism database.
 Note that if the model organism database has an identifier for the reference, that identifier should always be included, even if a PubMed ID is also used.

-This field is mandatory, cardinality 1, >1; for cardinality >1 use a pipe to separate entries (e.g. SGD_REF:S000047763|PMID:2676709).
+This field is mandatory, cardinality 1, >1; for cardinality >1 use a pipe to separate entries (e.g.SGD_REF:S000047763|PMID:2676709).

 #### Evidence Code (column 7)
-see the GO evidence code guide for the list of valid evidence codes for GO annotations this field is mandatory, cardinality 1
+see the GO evidence code guide for the list of valid evidence codes for GO annotations

+This field is mandatory, cardinality 1

 #### With [or] From (column 8)
 Also referred to as with, from or the with/from column